uqcyber/NodeJSFuzzing/README.md

 To run it inside a Docker container.

-1. Using the existed image: TBD
+1. Using the existed image on github registry: `docker.pkg.github.com/skyworld42/fuzzing_nodejs/keystone-docker:v1`

+    - Run the images (with the command above) inside a docker network and connect ZAP to it.
+Don't need to use docker-compose.

 2. Build docker image on local machine

     - Copy [server.js](./keystone_docker/server.js) to `<keystone 4.0.0 directory>/test/e2e/`